lukeprofits/OpenMarket/README.md

 **In plain terms:** a listing is a tiny JSON file, and its address is a **CID computed from its content** — *deterministic*, so the same listing always yields the same CID no matter who computes it.
-You **compute the CID locally and broadcast the JSON itself** across every channel at once (gossip, Bluetooth, LoRa, Nostr) — it spreads even with no internet because it's tiny.
-Peers **relay it onward** (friend-to-friend, probabilistically, so the origin is lost in the crowd), and at some point a **downstream peer adds it to IPFS** — producing that *same* deterministic CID and pinning/seeding it.
+You **compute the CID locally** (you don't upload it) and **broadcast the listing**; peers **relay it onward** (friend-to-friend, probabilistically, so the origin is lost in the crowd), and at some point a **downstream peer adds the JSON to IPFS** — producing that *same* deterministic CID and pinning/seeding it.
+Even with no internet, that deterministic **CID keeps propagating over Bluetooth and LoRa**, so discovery survives a blackout — you resolve the content from IPFS once you're back online.
+The key
-Now anyone can fetch it at the CID they already knew (an IPFS lookup, which needs a connection).
-The key trick: **you never upload it to IPFS yourself**, so there's no way to tell who originally posted it — and because the CID is deterministic, everyone already knows exactly where to look the moment it lands.
+trick: **you never upload it to IPFS yourself**, so there's no way to tell who originally posted it — and because the CID is deterministic, everyone already knows exactly where to look the moment it lands.

 ## Build it yourself — the idea, in the open